Lionel Barrymore: Composer, artist, novelist

-Barrymore had attended art school in New York and Paris and was a skillful graphic artist, creating etchings and drawings and was a member of the Society of American Etchers, now known as the Society of American Graphic Artists.
+Barrymore had attended art school in New York and Paris and was a skillful illustrator, creating etchings and drawings and was a member of the Society of American Etchers, now known as the Society of American Graphic Artists.
 For years, he maintained an artist's shop and studio attached to his home in Los Angeles.
 Some of his etchings were included in the Hundred Prints of the Year.

 He wrote a historical novel, Mr. Cantonwine: A Moral Tale (1953).

 He was also a horticulturalist, growing roses on his Chatsworth Ranch.

 Death

-Barrymore died on November 15, 1954, from a heart attack in the Van Nuys neighborhood of Los Angeles.
+Barrymore died on November 15, 1954, aged 76, from a heart attack in the Van Nuys neighborhood of Los Angeles.
 He was entombed in the Calvary Cemetery in East Los Angeles.

 Tributes

 Barrymore received two stars on the Hollywood Walk of Fame in 1960—a motion pictures star and a radio star.
 The stars are located at 1724 Vine Street for motion pictures, and 1651 Vine Street for radio.
 He was also inducted into the American Theater Hall of Fame, along with his siblings, Ethel and John.